mre/navo-docs/docs/tutorials/pre-requisites.markdown

 nav_order: 1
 ---

-To be able to follow & understand the content described here, you need to set a few things up on your computer.
-So here we base our description for a Ubuntu 20.04 distro, but the instructions and the necessary software packages should be more or less the same for other OS platforms.
+To be able to follow & understand the content described here, you need to first understand a few things and lagter on set up some software up on your computer.

 Practicalities that you need to understand:

 1. ROS Basics
 2. C++ and/or Python Basics

-Software that you need to install:
+Software that you need to install (unless explicitly specified, every instruction here is for Ubuntu, more precisely Ubuntu 20.04):

 1. ROS
 2. Gazebo